dynup/kpatch/README.md

 sensitive or require a heavyweight approval process and notification of workload users in the event of downtime.

-kpatch is currently is early development.
+kpatch is currently in active development.
 For now, it should _not_ be used in production environments until significantly more testing on various patches and environments is conducted.